kevalshah90/llm-clustering-case-study/README.md

 You can find a zip file with the required data in [this HuggingFace repo](https://huggingface.co/datasets/inscopehq/SEC-10K).

 In the provided data zip file, you will find over 3000+ recent 10-K reports from publicly traded companies.
 These reports are HTML containing the financial statements for each company.
-Each company has a unique CIK (Central Index Key) that is used to identify it in the data.
-The CIK is a 10 digit number, and is the prefix of the file name for each company's 10-K report.

 If you have a CIK, you can use it to access the corresponding company's data in the SEC's EDGAR database.
 For example, the CIK for Apple Inc. is 0000320193.
 You can find Apple's reports here: https://www.sec.gov/edgar/browse/?CIK=000320193.